 Examination dates and timetable

 It is your responsibility to check the date, time and location of your exams and ensure you are there in time.
-If you miss or are late to an exam, you are not permitted to sit the exam later in the day.
+If you are late to an exam, it is at the discretion of the invigilator as to whether you are permitted to sit it, but you will only receive the time remaining on the exam.
+If you miss an exam, you are not permitted to sit the exam later in the day.
 You will receive a mark of zero.

 Special arrangements for exams